 YEP.
 When Castlevania Legends came out, it was the prequel of all prequels.
-Even the game’s events heavily implied that she is Trevor Belmont’s mother.
+The events took place in the year 1450.
+It’s heavily implied that Sonia is Trevor Belmont’s mother.

 But the weirdness doesn’t end there.
 Now let’s take a look at the game itself.

 So despite that Castlevania Legends came out six years after Belmont’s Revenge, the aesthetics have never really evolved.
 Sure, on Super Game Boy mode, you get color.
 But that’s about it.
 The sprite work is pretty much similar to what we have seen from Castlevania: The Adventure.
 And the overall art design is… uninspired.
 It’s honestly kinda disappointing.

 But are you ready for more disappointment?
 Okay.
 The music in this game is the worst out of the Game Boy trilogy.

 Overall, the music isn’t bad but it could’ve been a lot better.
 Castlevania: The Adventure had great music and Belmont’s Revenge had spectacular music.
 I see that the original tunes are trying to have a more classical vibe to them, but these are pretty bland and forgettable tunes.